 Today, a camp oven is on my short list of disaster survival kit tools.
 A Dutch oven can be used to boil water, make a stew, bake bread, and cook virtually anything that can be fitted inside.
 And if you were forced to evacuate an area, a camp and/or Dutch oven is compact and light enough to be easily transported.

 My wife’s advice to her sister was to go to Walmart, get at least 50 pounds of charcoal and three of the round, 14-inch diameter metal pet food dishes.
 Put the oven, these items and some basic cooking utensils in a square milk crate for storage.

 I’ve been cooking with Dutch ovens at hunting and fishing camps for decades, and on many camping trips and Boy Scout and Girl Scout outings.
 Beginners frequently ask for a list of tools to get started in Dutch oven cooking.
 So, here’s the basic, bare-bones list of Dutch oven survival kit necessities, proven over the years.

 - 1 – 12-inch Lodge brand shallow cast iron oven: I like Lodge cast iron, because it has a proven quality record, but that’s just personal preference.
 Camp Chef makes another good product, and several experienced Dutch oven cooks I know prefer that brand.
 Chose what you like, but be careful: You’ll get what you pay for.
 A cheap, poorly-made oven won’t work particularly well, and you’ll probably end up replacing it with a quality piece.
 Sometimes, I take an aluminum oven on outdoor excursions instead of cast iron to save weight.

-- 3 – shallow metal pans with lipped rims: These are critical, and common dog food pans work very well.
+- 3 – shallow metal pans with lipped rims: These are critical, and common dog of bird food pans work very well.
 Put one pan underneath the oven to protect the coals from dampness and help regulate heat; and another pan is used to store coals.
 The third is a spare that is used to cover the oven and protect it from rain or snow while cooking.
 (Click here to see another use.)

 - 1 – lid lifter: In a pinch, a pair of channel lock pliers will work.